Introduction to PostgreSQL Architecture

 - If we have a dedicated server for PostgreSQL, reasonable starting to set shared buffers value is 25% of total memory.
 The purpose of shared buffers is to minimize server DISK IO.

 - WAL buffers temporarily store changes in the database, which changes in the WAL buffers are written to the WAL file at a predetermined time.
-At the time of backup and recovery, WAL buffers and WAL files are very important to recover the data at some peak of time.
+WAL buffers and WAL files are significant to recover the data at some peak of time at the time of backup and recovery.

 - Set the specific memory to per client connections to be used by internal sort of operations and hash tables to writing data into temporary disk files.

-- The default value of work memory in 9.3 and the older version is 1 megabyte (1 MB) from 9.4 and later default value of work memory is 4 megabytes (4 MB).
+- The default value of work memory in 9.3 and the older version is 1 megabyte (1 MB) from 9.4, and the later default value of work memory is 4 megabytes (4 MB).

 Maintenance Work Memory

 - It is safe to set maintenance work memory is large as compared to work memory.
-Larger settings will improve the performance of maintenance (VACUUM, ANALYZE, ALTER TABLE, CREATE INDEX, and ADD FOREIGN KEY, etc.) operations.
+Larger settings will improve maintenance performance (VACUUM, ANALYZE, ALTER TABLE, CREATE INDEX, and ADD FOREIGN KEY, etc.) operations.

 2. Background Processes